lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app2.md

 To develop and deploy the app for free, we can use <b>Streamlit</b>, a platform that enables data scientists to build and publish apps in Python.
 Installation is straightforward, requiring only `pip install streamlit`.

 ##### 2. Create and Fund OpenAI Account
 In order to intelligently recommend local traveling activities, ChatGPT is a good choice, particularly when seeking recommendations tailored to the selected season.
-[Go through these steps][1] to:
+[Follow this tutorial][1] to:
 * create an OpenAI account
 * create and save the API key
 * setup billing and fund your OpenAI account